NikyOFF/nestjs-agenda/README.md

 Before you can use a job, you must define its processing behavior.

-For do this you need create `jobs-processor`
+For do this you need create `job-processors`

 ```ts
 import { JobProcessors } from 'nestjs-agenda-module';